Alignak-monitoring-contrib/alignak-webui/docs/source/config.rst

 Application user interface layout
 ---------------------------------
+Material design:

+    - htdocs/css/material directory contains the files used to configure the material look and feel of the application.
+Those files may be changed with the result of the rebuild explained in the develop part of this documentation (see `Application UI design`_).

 Css files:

-    - alignak_webui.css
+    - alignak_webui.css, contains the main classes used by the Web UI
-    - alignak_webui-items.css, items icons styles
+    - alignak_webui-items.css, contains the CSS classes used for the items icons styles as declared in the application configuration file (see hereunder)

 Javascript files:

     - alignak_webui-layout.js, contains some colors definitions for the externally embedded widgets

-Images:
-    -
-    -
-    TO BE COMPLETED!

 Configuration file location
 ---------------------------
 The application can be configured thanks to a configuration file.
-When installed for an end user, the configuration file ``settings.cfg`` is installed on your system in a directory according to whether your system is a Linux (Debian) or Unix (FreeBSD) distribution.
+When installed for an end user, the configuration file ``settings.cfg`` is located on your system in a directory according to whether your system is a Linux (Debian) or Unix (FreeBSD) distribution.
+This location is determined by the Python setup.py script.

-The application searches in several location for a configuration file:
+Thus, the application searches in several location for a configuration file:

     - /usr/local/etc/alignak-webui/settings.cfg
     - /etc/alignak-webui/settings.cfg